• Skip to primary navigation

 Notes

-This recipe, as written, yields a fairly small amount of charoset - ¾ cup, or 6 servings.
+• This recipe, as written, yields a fairly small amount of charoset - ¾ cup, or 6 servings.
 If you're hosting a big Seder, you can easily double this recipe.

-This recipe is obviously not low-carb.
+• This recipe is obviously not low-carb.
 It's a traditional Jewish recipe that I make for my family once a year during the Passover holiday.

 Nutrition per Serving

-Serving: 2tablespoons | Calories: 156kcal | Carbohydrates: 25g | Protein: 2g | Fat: 6g | Saturated Fat: 1g | Sodium: 2mg | Fiber: 1g | Sugar: 20g
+Serving: 2 tablespoons | Calories: 156 kcal | Carbohydrates: 25 g | Protein: 2 g | Fat: 6 g | Saturated Fat: 1 g | Sodium: 2 mg | Fiber: 1 g | Sugar: 20 g

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-More Dips & Sauces
+More Dips and Sauces

-• Sriracha mayo in a white bowl.
+• Sriracha mayo is served in a white bowl.

 Sriracha Mayo